SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Dataset

 \subsection{Task Generation}

-To achieve efficient and automated data generation, we use GPT-4\cite{achiam2023gpt} as the core tool.
-Unlike ALFRED\cite{shridhar2020alfred}, which implements data batch-generation code for seven specific tasks, most tasks in SafeAgentBench do not follow a fixed format or structure.
-Figure \ref{fig:action_counts} shows the number of high-level actions in all detailed tasks, illustrating that the involved actions of our tasks are highly diverse.
+We leverage GPT-4\citep{achiam2023gpt} to efficiently generate diverse, high-quality, and executable tasks with broad coverage.
+Unlike ALFRED, which uses batch-generation for seven fixed tasks, most SafeAgentBench tasks do not follow a fixed format.
+Figure \ref{fig:action_counts} shows that high-level actions in our tasks are highly diverse.

-The input to GPT-4 consists of two main components: \textit{fixed information} and \textit{required context}.
-The fixed information includes objects in a certain scene and high-level actions supported by the benchmark, and the required context contains task-specific details necessary for generating instructions.
-For example, for detailed tasks, specific harm categories are required when generating hazardous tasks, while safe tasks rely on corresponding hazardous tasks as references due to their pairing.
-After prompt-engineered preprocessing, GPT-4 leverages its extensive knowledge of the physical world to generate initial instructions.
-For detailed tasks, goal conditions for evaluation are also generated simultaneously.
-The generation prompts of hazardous and safe detailed tasks are shown in Figure \ref{fig:dataset_prompt}.
+GPT-4 receives two inputs: \textit{fixed information} (scene objects and benchmark-supported actions) and \textit{required context} (task-specific details).
+For hazardous detailed tasks, this includes harm categories; for safe tasks, corresponding hazardous tasks serve as references.
+After prompt-engineered preprocessing, GPT-4 generates initial instructions and goal conditions for evaluation.
+Generation prompts for hazardous and safe detailed tasks are shown in Fig \ref{fig:dataset_prompt}, and those for abstract and long-horizon tasks are in Tab \ref{tab:prompt_abstract_gen} and Tab \ref{tab:prompt_horizon_gen}.